Skip to content

 What is a personal alarm?

-A personal alarm is a watch or pendant the elderly can use to call for assistance if they fall, feel unwell, have a medical emergency, or are in distress.
+A personal alarm is a wearable device that connects the user to a 24-hour monitoring centre in an emergency.
 These wearable devices provide reassurance and confidence to the wearer and their loved ones.

 Taking Care GO with charger